OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

+##### Inspect the source code
+By inspecting the `PWList.java` activity we see that it offers options to list all keys, add, delete, etc. If we invoke it directly we will be able to bypass the LoginActivity.
+More on this can be found below in the dynamic analysis.

 ##### Services

-Check the AndroidManifest:
+##### Inspect the AndroidManifest
+In the "Sieve" app we can find two exported services identified by `<service>`:
 ```xml
 <service android:exported="true" android:name=".AuthService" android:process=":remote"/>
 <service android:exported="true" android:name=".CryptoService" android:process=":remote"/>
 ```

+##### Inspect the source code
 Check the source code for the class `android.app.Service`:

-By reversing the target application "Sieve", we can see the service `AuthService` provides functionality to change the password and PIN protecting the target app.
+By reversing the target application, we can see the service `AuthService` provides functionality to change the password and PIN protecting the target app.

 ```java
    public void handleMessage(Message msg) {